dinhtrungndt/AppFoodOnline/README.md

-# Food app 🍔
-# This is an application for ordering food online
+# This is an application for ordering food online 🍔🍕🍿
 # The application has 2 roles: Admin and User ~

 # General introduction to the app: